Bombardment of Copenhagen (1428)

-During the Danish-Hanseatic War (1426–1435) the Danish capital Copenhagen was bombarded twice by ships from six Northern German Hanseatic towns.
-A first attack in April 1428 was repelled, a second attack on 15 June was successful.
-The Danish fleet which anchored in Copenhagen was destroyed.
+During the Dano-Hanseatic War (1426–1435) the Danish capital Copenhagen was bombarded twice by ships from six Northern German Hanseatic towns.
+A first attack in April 1428 was repelled, but a second attack on 15 June was successful.
+The Danish fleet which anchored in Copenhagen was mostly destroyed, with only three ships surviving.
 For the first time in the Northern European history of naval warfare ship artillery was used over longer distances.

 Two naval battles

 These two battles of April and June 1428 are sometimes confused with the naval battle in the Øresund (also called battle of Copenhagen) of July 1427.
 So sometimes, when two Hanseatic attacks of Copenhagen are mentioned, the battle of July 1427 and the battle of April 1428 are meant.

 First attack in April 1428

 Hoping for a rapid and victorious end of the Danish-Holstein-Hanseatic War, the Hanseatic league planned the seizure of the Danish capital and the destruction of the joint Danish-Swedish fleet in the harbour.
 On Easter 1428, under the command of Gerhard VII, Count of Holstein, up to 260 ships with more than 12,000 mercenaries sailed from Wismar to Copenhagen.
 However, the Danes were well-prepared and their capital was well-fortified.

 While King Eric left Copenhagen and prayed for the victory in Sorø Abbey, Queen Philippa managed the defence of the capital.
 Under massive shelling from Danish land-based artillery, armed bridges, and floating batteries the Hanseatic ships failed to blockade the harbour and to surround the Danish-Swedish fleet.
 When the Danish and Swedish ships started a counter-attack, the Hanseats and Holsteiners were forced to retreat.